jdevfullstack/github-stats-guide/README.md

 even if a software developer is good enough.

-If you only use GitHub to code and code, you would not have much good standing.
+If you only use GitHub to code and code, you would not have a good standing.
 GitHub encourages non-code use, always remember that.
 It's just like it can be used as Google Docs.
 That's the point.